Vancouver gets first licensed pot shop as B.C. lags behind other provinces

 The store still requires a new municipal licence to operate legally.
 Babins said the city has signalled its support of the store but no one is available over the holidays to issue their licence, so the couple plans to be at city hall first thing on Tuesday.

-He ordered from the province’s distribution centre in nearby Richmond on Thursday and expects to receive his shipments in time to open on Saturday.
-His goal is to have 20 different strains on site at all times.

-Asked what he expects from customers on Saturday, Babins described Kitsilano as “ground zero for legalization of cannabis since the 1960s.”
+Asked what he expects from customers when the store opens, Babins described Kitsilano as “ground zero for legalization of cannabis since the 1960s.”

 “We have a large amount of old hippies who have been waiting for this day a very long time.
 We’re right near UBC, so we have a large amount of students who’ve been waiting for this day a long time,” he said with a laugh.